Philippe Z. Selendy is a founding partner of Selendy Gay Elsberg.

-Recognized as a “Securities MVP,” “Banking MVP” (Law360) and a “Leading Lawyer in Securities Plaintiff Litigation,” (Legal 500) Philippe has secured landmark trial and appellate victories on behalf of both plaintiffs and defendants.
+Recognized as a “Securities MVP,” “Banking MVP” (Law360), and a “Leading Lawyer in Securities Plaintiff Litigation” (Legal 500), Philippe has secured landmark trial and appellate victories on behalf of both plaintiffs and defendants.

-- Federal Housing Finance Agency: As lead counsel for FHFA, Philippe helmed a seven-year litigation effort for FHFA across its entire platform of RMBS litigation, obtaining $25 billion in recoveries for U.S. taxpayers in suits against Bank of America, Barclays, Citigroup, Credit Suisse, Countrywide, Deutsche Bank, First Horizon, Goldman Sachs, HSBC, JPMorgan, Merrill Lynch, Nomura, RBS, and UBS.
-The only two banks that elected to go to trial, rather than settle, lost on all claims in a further $830 million win for the U.S. after a one-month trial involving over forty witnesses, including a dozen experts.
+- Federal Housing Finance Agency: As lead counsel for FHFA, Philippe helmed a seven-year litigation effort for FHFA across its entire platform of residential mortgage-backed securities (RMBS) litigation, obtaining $25 billion in recoveries for U.S. taxpayers in suits against Bank of America, Barclays, Citigroup, Credit Suisse, Countrywide, Deutsche Bank, First Horizon, Goldman Sachs, HSBC, JPMorgan, Merrill Lynch, Nomura, RBS, and UBS.
+The only two banks that elected to go to trial, rather than settle, lost on all claims in a further $830 million win for the U.S. after a one-month trial involving over 40 witnesses, including a dozen experts.
 The court’s 361-page decision shone a harsh spotlight on industry-standard practices in the period leading to the Great Recession.
 The court’s judgment that “the magnitude of falsity, conservatively estimated, was enormous,” was unanimously affirmed by the Second Circuit.

-- MBIA: As lead counsel for monoline insurer MBIA against Bank of America, Countrywide, and related entities in a litigation arising out of securitization insurance, Philippe obtained a series of rulings, including at summary judgment, that set the basic framework for RMBS litigation nationwide, ultimately allowing MBIA to survive as a going concern and to achieve a multi-billion dollar settlement, including the commutation of over $7 billion in swaps.
+- MBIA: As lead counsel for monoline insurer MBIA against Bank of America, Countrywide, and related entities in a litigation arising out of securitization insurance, Philippe obtained a series of rulings, including at summary judgment, that set the basic framework for RMBS litigation nationwide, ultimately allowing MBIA to survive as a going concern and to achieve a multi-billion-dollar settlement, including the commutation of over $7 billion in swaps.

 - North Atlantic Refinery Limited: Philippe led a team in an international arbitration against BP regarding an exclusive supply agreement.
 He developed critical counterclaims and won core rulings on contract interpretation that transformed the nature of the action, leading to a highly favorable outcome for his clients.